 The program also connects fellows with Atlantic Council experts for hearings, briefings, and background meetings.
 The fellowship includes a capstone study trip to Ukraine, where staff members have senior meetings with representatives from the Ukrainian government, opposition, civil society, and private sector.

-To find out more about the Eurasia Congressional Fellowship contact [email protected] for further details.
+The application process for the 2020 fellowship program has closed.
+To find out more about the fellowship, contact [email protected] for further details.

 The Eurasia Center’s mission is to enhance transatlantic cooperation in promoting stability, democratic values and prosperity in Eurasia, from Eastern Europe and Turkey in the West to the Caucasus, Russia and Central Asia in the East.